Categories

 12. Sleeping system

 3-season campers can often put a sleeping bag on the ground or over a low R-value pad.
 In the winter, the best practice is to bring one solid core pad and one air mattress.
-But whether you use two or one, you need a minimum of 4 R-value, 5+ is better.
+But whether you use two or one, you need a minimum of 4 R-value, 6+ is better.
 Otherwise, your sleeping bag, no matter how good it is, will not keep you warm when sleeping on snow or ice.
 Having a solid core pad provides some backup in case the air mattress fails.
-The Therm-a-Rest NeoAir Xtherm Sleeping Pad is 6.9 R-value.
+Older model Therm-a-Rest NeoAir Xtherm Sleeping Pads are 6.9 R-value and the new version (2024) is 7.3 R-value.
 The Therm-a-Rest RidgeRest Solite Sleeping Pad is 2.1 R-value.
 For more about sleeping systems, see Winter Sleeping Bags.

 13. Navigation

 3-season hikers will carry a topographical wilderness map and compass, but in the winter an altimeter is helpful in whiteout conditions.
 There are many watches that come equipped with altimeters and they do not have to be expensive.
-You cannot rely on a phone, but if you carry a phone, you might as well have a GPS App with wilderness maps, such as AllTrails.
+You cannot rely on a phone, but if you carry a phone, you might as well have a GPS App with wilderness maps, such as AllTrails or Gaia.

 14. Traction & Flotation